-Strawberries are some of the most popular fruits in the world and they are loved by many.
+Strawberries are one of the most popular fruits in the world and they are loved by many.
 They are filled with many nutrients that are beneficial to both humans and animals.
 There are different varieties of berries, but strawberries stand out as the most popular type.
 Now let’s see if our cute guinea pigs can have strawberries in their diet.

 So, can guinea pigs eat strawberries?
-Yes, guinea pigs can eat strawberries as they are packed with numerous nutrients that are ideal for a guinea pig’s health.
-They also like the taste of strawberries but the only problem with the strawberries is the sugar content of a strawberry, so be careful with how much strawberries you feed them during the week.
+Guinea pigs can eat strawberries as they are packed with numerous nutrients (including vitamin C) that are ideal for the guinea pig’s health.
+They also like the taste of strawberries but the only problem with them is the sugar content, so be careful with the serving sizes and frequency.

-Now that we know guinea pigs can eat strawberries let’s now look at some important information about guinea pigs and strawberries such as benefits, nutrients, possible risks and quick facts.
+Now that we know that our guinea pigs can eat strawberries let’s take a look at some important information about guinea pigs and strawberries such as benefits, nutrients, possible risks, and quick facts.
 Let’s begin!

-As much as the strawberries are naturally packed with sugar, they can equally reduce the blood sugar levels in your cavy’s body.
+As much as the strawberries are naturally packed with sugar, they can equally reduce the blood sugar levels in the guinea pig’s body.
 Dietary fiber which is available in strawberries has some fantastic benefits when it comes to regulation of blood sugar levels.

 Digestion is a really important body process that is vital for the extraction of nutrients from food, and guinea pigs usually don’t have a robust digestive system.
 Therefore, they need help from their diet.
-Strawberries can help with the digestion process due to the presence of dietary fiber in the fruit.
+Strawberries can help with the digestion process due to the presence of dietary fiber in them.
 Fiber not only makes digestion easier but also makes the bowels flow smoothly.
-They also prevent stomach related complications your guinea pig could face with.

-Blood pressure should be at optimum levels if you want your guinea pig to be safe from diseases and complications.
+Blood pressure should be at optimum levels if you want your guinea pig to be safe from diseases and other health complications.
 Strawberry is filled with potassium that is ideal for regulating blood pressure in your guinea pig’s body.
-This mineral achieves this by cutting down the effects of sodium in cavies’ bodies.
-Research also shows that potassium can improve the quality of the guinea pig’s life and prevent diseases and infections.
+Potassium achieves this by cutting down the effects of sodium.
+Research also shows that potassium can improve the quality of the guinea pig’s life and prevent diseases and numerous infections.

-Metabolic processes in the body lead to the production of free radicals.
+Metabolic processes in guinea pigs can lead to the production of free radicals.
 These radicals are not safe for guinea pigs, primarily if they exist in large portions.
-They have serious effects including cell damage and diseases/infections.
-Antioxidants will counter the presence of free radicals by eliminating them.
-Strawberries are filled with numerous antioxidants such as vitamin A, which will help the guinea pigs deal with free radicals.
+They have serious negative effects including cell damage and diseases/infections.
+Antioxidants can counter the presence of free radicals by eliminating them.
+Strawberries are filled with numerous antioxidants such as vitamin A, which will help guinea pigs to deal with free radicals.

-Swelling or rather an inflammation occurs due to the effects of diseases/infections and injury.
-It is a normal response from a body but it is harmful if it becomes chronic.
+Swelling or rather an inflammation occurs due to the effects of diseases/infections or injury.
+It is a normal body response but it is harmful if it becomes chronic.
 To prevent this from happening, you need to use foods that are rich in antioxidants.
 This will keep your guinea pig safe from developing chronic inflammation.

 Heart health is essential for a longer life span of your guinea pig.
 Strawberries have the right nutrients and compounds that aid in heart health.
 Anthocyanin is one of the compounds that are vital for the well-being of the heart as it eliminates the chances of heart failure, among several other heart complications.